drinkbeer/CodingQuestion/design/basic-1-system-design-key-characteristics.md

 * Latency: response time of one request.
 * Throughput: number of items delivered or number of bytes processed in a given time unit (e.g. a second).

+# Key Components

+## Load Balancer

+Load Balancer is used to spread the traffic across a cluster of servers to improve responsiveness and availability of applications, website or databases.
+LB can track the status of all resources while distributing the requests.
+If a server is not available to take new requests or is not responding or has elevated error rate, LB will stop sending traffic to it.